-Unscene is about discovering art and also mainly about being able to identify art over vandalism.
-The book looks are lecturers' opinion on the same.
+Unscene is about discovering art and discusses our ability to identify art over vandalism on our campus, an ex-asylum.
+The book also captures are lecturers' opinion on the same.
 Alongside the book, I also created a website that allowed people to discover these works and write a comment about it.
 All they had to do was scan the QR code and they're taken to a page where they write their name (if they wanted to) and leave their comment.

 The design is heavily influenced by Vince Frost's style.
 I used the big lettering to enforce the idea of the unseen.
 The cover and back pages are blank to reflect the freshly painted walls at the start of every year - indicating that the works are hidden underneath.